Birger9/Fish-Fish-Fish/README.md

 # Fish-Fish-Fish
-A Fish game i created in a Java course
+A Fish game I created in a Java course.
+See projektmall for more in depth information in swedish how the game works